 Invest in Your Own Content

-Although PPC campaigns are what Jonathan’s agency specializes in, we asked him whether he would recommend freelancers and small agencies to invest in paid campaigns.
+Although PPC campaigns are what Johnathan’s agency specializes in, we asked him whether he would recommend freelancers and small agencies to invest in paid campaigns.
 His answer was very honest:

 “So, it’s funny, it sounds very ironic because we’re a paid agency, right?
 But the interesting thing for us is that we’ve invested in it and still do very heavily in our brand and very heavily in our content.
 I care more about creating evergreen value first, because as soon as you shut off those PPC campaigns, nothing is going to continue to give you any value.
 You can’t really say that for your blog.
 You can’t say that for your videos and things like that too.